frePPLe/frepple/doc/user-guide/cookbook/operation/index.rst

 Operations define a activity template.
 The template define how material is consumed and produced, and how resources are loaded.

-Using the template different instances, called operationplans, can be created at different dates and with different quantities
+Using the template different manufacturing orders can be created at different dates and with different quantities.

 .. toctree::
    :maxdepth: 1